Electrical Fires and Failures

 Comprehensive Experience in Electrical Fires

-Bison’s electrical experts find that electrical fires, failures and other incidents can often be traced to problems with items such as control circuits and related devices; malfunctioning circuit boards or safety switches; timers, controllers, sensors, actuators, or other components.
-Whether the event is a small house fire or a large plant explosion, Bison Engineering’s electrical experts approach each case with the same commitment to excellence through objectivity and discovery.
+Bison’s electrical engineers find that electrical fires, failures and other incidents can often be traced to problems with items such as control circuits and related devices; malfunctioning circuit boards or safety switches; timers, controllers, sensors, actuators, or other components.
+Whether the event is a small house fire or a large plant explosion, Bison Engineering’s electrical engineers approach each case with the same commitment to excellence through objectivity and discovery.

 During the initial survey at the electrical incident site, Bison electrical engineering experts evaluate the electrical systems, electric service entrance points and breaker boxes.
 They look for burn patterns, explosion patterns, evidence of arcing or beading and other signs of electrical failure.
 If a structure has burned to the ground, they sift through the ashes for traces of hot spots or other areas of further interest, no detail is too small for their consideration.